malshikaPeiris/malshika-Peiris-Bio-Overview/README.md

 - 📫 How to contact me through Instagram  : https://www.instagram.com/peiris_malshika/ <br>
 - 📫 How to contact me through Threads    : https://www.threads.net/@peiris_malshika <br>
 - 📫 How to contact me through YouTube    : https://www.youtube.com/channel/UC49OuDkXjUk7tAL0rMW58LQ <br>
+- 🔭 I’m currently Undergraduate at  SLIIT
+- 🔭 My Home Town: Kalutara South

+- 🌱 I’m currently doing  a degree in Information Technology specializing in Information Technology
+- 🌱 Did an Internship at Sri Lanka Customs Headoffice, IT Branch as a Pure PHP Web Developer.

+- 📫 How to contact me: gpmalshika@gmail.com
+- 📫 How to contact me: it20147396@my.sliit.lk
+- 👯 I’m looking to collaborate on **More Projects 🔥**
+- 💞️ I’m looking to collaborate on any Cloud Platform
+- 📝 Sometimes I write articles
+- ⚡ Fun fact **love to travel..🌴**
 <br>

 <br>